1up Provider Access

 6. Copy your new client ID and client secret from the clients table.

-8. Copy the access_token from the response to a text file.
+8. Copy the `access_token` from the successful response.
 You will use this token for subsequent requests.

-9. Make your FHIR bulk export request by replacing {access_token} for your copied access token.
+9. Submit a FHIR bulk export request using the below code with your `access_token`.
 This request returns all data the payer has saved for any patients attributed to your organization.

-10. Copy the job URL from the response.
+10. Copy the job URL from the successful response.

 curl --location '{job_URL}' \